Consuming turmeric supplements in high amounts may cause symptoms, including upset stomach. It may not be safe to take with certain medications.

 A new review from 2021 also found that taking doses of around 1,000 mg of curcumin per day did not lead to any apparent adverse effects (

 Yet, a small proportion of people may experience some mild side effects at higher doses.
 These may include:

-- Digestive issues: People may experience mild digestive issues such as bloating, acid reflux, flatulence and diarrhea at daily doses exceeding 1,000 mg (19, 20).
+- Digestive issues.
+People may experience mild digestive issues such as bloating, acid reflux, flatulence, and diarrhea at daily doses exceeding 1,000 mg (

-- Headache and nausea: Doses of 450 mg or higher may cause headache and nausea in a small number of people (20, 21).
+- Headache and nausea.
+Doses of 450 mg or higher may cause headache and nausea in a small number of people (

-- Skin rash: People have reported a skin rash after taking a dose of 8,000 mg of curcumin or more, but this seems to be very rare (20).
+- Skin rash.
+People have reported a skin rash after taking a dose of 8,000 mg of curcumin or more, but this seems to be very rare (

 However, the dose makes the poison.
 There is currently no evidence that lower amounts of curcumin cause serious side effects in humans when taken over short periods, though human studies on the long-term effects are lacking.

-Summary: High doses of curcumin may cause mild side effects in some people, but they are generally considered safe.
+High doses of curcumin may cause mild side effects in some people, but it is generally considered safe.
 The long-term effects of taking curcumin in humans are unknown.

 There are no official recommendations for the intake of turmeric, and the maximum tolerable intake level has not been identified.